yassir-69/alx-low_level_programming/0x00-hello_world/README.md

-THIS IS MY README FILE ABOUT 0x00.
+iTHIS IS MY README FILE ABOUT 0x00.
 C - Hello, World PROLECT

 Task 0 : 0.
 Preprocessor
 script that runs a C file through the preprocessor and save the result into another file.